vpon-data/data-sdk/docs/Android.md

 ```

-> **Note**：Set vpdataAnalytics.setDebugMode(true); as `false` before you launch the App.

 ### Send Data
-Data SDK provides flexible method to send data in different scenarios:
+Data SDK provides methods to send data in different scenarios:

 #### tracker.sendEvent()
 tracker.sendEvent() can be used when a specific event is triggered.
-By including the tracker.sendEvent(), you can define a custom event that collects specific data.
+By using the tracker.sendEvent(), you can define a custom event that collects specific data.
 For example, you can define a onClick() event when a user clicks a item.
 Please refer to the sample code below:

 ```java
 public void onClick(View v) {